| |

 Le Petit Hotel, in Montreal, Quebec

-Stay: Le Petit Hôtel – Old Montreal
+Stay: Le Petit Hôtel – A World-Class Boutique Experience

 Le Petit Hotel, in Montreal, Quebec